 Field-hunting tip

-Look in hydrothermal zinc deposits country — that is the host setting where kolicite typically forms.
+Look in hydrothermal zinc deposits country, the host setting where kolicite typically forms.
 If you start seeing willemite, franklinite, zincite in float, you are in the right ground.
 Field specimens usually show a anhedral grains, massive habit, so train your eye for that shape before scanning the outcrop.